Sworn and legalised translations

 • We send the legalised translation by email by the agreed deadline.
 This digital document (PDF) is provided with an electronic signature by the sworn translator; see the new regulation regarding electronic legalisations.*

-If you’d nevertheless like to come along, you can make an appointment.
+• If you’d nevertheless like to come along, you can make an appointment.

 The price is calculated according to word count: so, you never pay a penny more than necessary!

-In 2022, we succeeded in meeting 99,49% of all our deadlines!
+In 2023, we succeeded in meeting 99,21% of all our deadlines!

-In 2023, we intend to do even better!
+In 2024, we intend to do even better!

-Documents intended for use abroad - additional legalisation by the FPS Foreign Affairs
+Documents intended for use abroad

 Once translated, certain documents intended for use abroad require additional legalisation by the FPS Foreign Affairs.

 We can submit your request electronically to the FPS, meaning you don’t need to go to Brussels.
-In that case, let us know and we’ll be happy to perform that step for you.

 Just like before, you can still make a physical appointment yourself with the FPS Foreign Affairs (with a paper version we send to you by post).
 In that case, be sure to consult the FPS’s website for opening times and payment information.